-PRQ: Successful completion of MAT 155 with a grade of C or better.
-Furthers MAT 155 concepts and will include fundamentals of probability, statistics, and Euclidean geometry.
+PRQ: MAT 155.
+Furthers MAT 155 concepts and will include fundamentals of probability, statistics and Euclidean geometry.
 Mathematical problem-solving, reasoning, critical thinking and communication will continue to be an integral part of this sequence.
 (This course is only offered in the spring semester.)

-Provides students with a vehicle to pursue in depth exploration of special topics of interest.
+Provides students with a vehicle to pursue in-depth exploration of special topics of interest.